Weimar (Lahn): Mayor

 The mayor of the town of Weimar (Lahn) since 2010 has been Peter Eidam (Independent).
 Volker Muth (SPD) was mayor from 2004 to 2010.
 He was followed by Karl Krantz (CDU), who had held the position since the founding of the municipality.

 Coat of arms

-The community's coat of arms might be described thus: Party per pale gules and argent, a rose counterchanged.
+The municipality's coat of arms might be described thus: Party per pale gules and argent, a rose counterchanged.
 The arms were bestowed on Weimar twice, on 25 January 1971 and again on 2 July 1975.
-The rose was chosen to stand for the community's flourishing.
+The rose was chosen to stand for the municipality's flourishing.